 Montana Potter Laureate is a program to give a Montana State resident, artist working in or supporting ceramics arts in the state of Montana, public recognition.
 Annually we honor excellence and dedication to the ceramic arts.
+Currently this program is on pause.

 2017 Potter Laureate